Legacy of Educational Excellence High School

 Legacy of Educational Excellence (L.E.E.)
 High School, formerly Robert E. Lee High School, is a high school in San Antonio, Texas.
 A part of the North East Independent School District (NEISD), it serves portions of San Antonio, all of the city of City of Castle Hills, and a portion of Balcones Heights.

-Established in 1958, and formerly named after general Robert E. Lee, Lee is host to three magnet schools:
+For the 2021-2022 school year, the school was given a "C" by the Texas Education Agency.